 Garage Security Improvement 3

 Fitting a pair of garage deadbolts is the best option to secure your garage door.
-By fitting a pair of garage deadbolts you will have an additional two locking points.
+By installing a couple of garage deadbolts, you will have an additional two locking points.
 The deadbolts are fitted to either side of the garage door and about 30-50 cm above the ground.
-They fit onto the inside of the garage door, then a keyway is cut into the garage door so that it can be operated from inside and out.
+They fit onto the inside of the garage door; then a keyway is cut into the garage door so that it can be operated from inside and out.